Site of Community Importance (SCI) of the Southwest Coast

 118.267 hectares (land area = 99.457ha + marine area = 18.810ha)

-The Portuguese Southwest Coats is one of the few European areas where one may still observe wild coastal zones and some well-preserved habitats, holding forty nine natural habitats, amongst which 25% are considered priority by the Habitats Directive (92/43/CEE).
+The Portuguese Southwest Coast is one of the few European areas where one may still observe wild coastal zones and some well-preserved habitats, holding forty nine natural habitats, amongst which 25% are considered priority by the Habitats Directive (92/43/CEE).
 These facts, along with the existing ecological diversity and several endemic species, allowed the Southwest Coast of Portugal to be internationally recognized as a ‘Site of Community Importance’.

 The intervention area of the Project LIFE CHARCOS is the Site of Community Importance (SCI) of the Southwest Coast, located in the coast of the Iberian Peninsula, more specifically in the southwest plateau of continental Portugal.